 We have to wait for Mr. Geller for a moment, he still has to cast an impression, as he lets us know from the plaster kitchen.
 I have to smile and think, even with almost 80 years, Willi Geller is still a thoroughbred dental technician.
 And the exceptional talent for porcelain produces his plaster models himself?

-he says with a wink.
+And it is also an advantage if you don’t have ten thumbs, he says with a wink.
 You can well revel in memories in the cosy garden in Weinbergstraße in Zurich.

 «I showed him a nice, big workpiece.
 Mr. Geller asked: «Why such eggs?»Dr. med dent Steffen Ulbrich about the first meeting with Willi Geller